Genesis 23 – Sarah Dies and Is Buried

 a.
 I give you the field and the cave: This way of negotiating the price was typical of ancient and modern practices in that culture.
 As a gesture of kindness, the selling party may offer to give the property in question to the buyer, until the buyer insists on paying a price.

 i.
 Ephron the Hittite followed the cultural customs of bargaining.
-First, the seller offered to give the item.
-Then, when that was refused, the seller suggested a price, which he claimed was modest but was really very high.
+First, the seller offered to give the item – confident that the buyer would refuse the ceremonial offer.
+When the buyer refused to receive it as a gift, the seller suggested a price, which he claimed was modest but was really very high.
 This was understood to be the starting point, and from there the bargaining began.

 3. (17-20) Abraham buys the field and buries Sarah.